 18 Jun How to help a child with dyslexia in the classroom

-Today I’m going to talk to you about how to help dyslexic kids in the classroom.
-I will also share a fact sheet that will give you more tips and information on how to accommodate kids with dyslexia in your classroom.
+If you’ve ever wondered how you can help a child with dyslexia in the classroom then keep reading!
+Today’s blog is full of tips to help you support dyslexic students in the classroom using simple, free to implement strategies.
+The fact sheet that will give you more tips and information on how to accommodate kids with dyslexia in your classroom.

 To start here are some facts about dyslexia.